• Skip to primary navigation

 I know that it is getting close and that most of you have already finalized your Thanksgiving menus, but if you haven’t, I still have a few recipes to share with you.
 Like this Cornbread, Sausage, and Pecan Stuffing.
 I found it in this month’s issue of Country Living Magazine, shared from The Fabulous Beekman Boys.

 I know that it is getting close and that most of you have already finalized your Thanksgiving menus, but if you haven’t, I still have a few recipes to share with you.
 Like this Cornbread, Sausage, and Pecan Stuffing.
 I found it in this month’s issue of Country Living Magazine, shared from The Fabulous Beekman Boys.
 I do not like to make my stuffing inside the bird, so I always make it in a casserole dish.
 I think that it is easier to cook your turkey, and the stuffing gets a nice crusty top, instead of soggy.
 I know that it is a matter of personal preference.
 I really could not have Thanksgiving without my family’s Johnson Stuffing, but I do like to make an additional stuffing or dressing to change it up a bit.
-This stuffing was flavorful, savory, and easy to make.
+I found this stuffing flavorful, savory, and easy to make.
 If you do not have time to let the cornbread sit out overnight, toast it in a slow oven for a bit to dry it out.

 Off to the Thanksgiving feast at the kid’s school.
 Have a wonderful day.

-Cornbread, Sausage, and Pecan Stuffing Ingredients //
+Cornbread, Sausage, and Pecan Stuffing Ingredients

 Cornbread: